 The result was a huge uptick in mobile engagement.
 Pages/session, a key engagement metric (and one that can be compared most easily between the prior and current themes), went up significantly for all traffic, not just mobile and tablet traffic; at times, it was actually higher on mobile devices than any other platform.
 Donations and online activism also increased significantly on all platforms.

 There were several kinds of pages I had to carefully lay out for maximum effectiveness.
-Over time, we refined our action alert pages to maximize click-through as well as post-action donations.
+Over time, we refined our action alert pages (hosted on Luminate Online, thus no longer preserved) to maximize click-through as well as post-action donations.

 From start to finish, the tools I used were hand-coded HTML, CSS, and a bit of jQuery (coded in TextWrangler, my text editor of choice), not to mention Adobe Creative Suite 6, primarily Photoshop and Illustrator.
 I attempted to test the layout as exhaustively as possible, using as many versions of Chrome, Firefox, Safari, and Internet Explorer as I could find on Mac and Windows, and a wide variety of browsers on several phones and tablets.

-Visit the live site at http://www.ecovote.org/ on a variety of devices, or simply change the size of your browser window, to see the results.
+Visit the archived site (which was in use until the summer of 2019) on a variety of devices, or simply change the size of your browser window, to see the results.
 (Note: I was not involved in adding any content to this site after July 2016.
-However, I did set up the processes and templates to facilitate doing so.
-Had I continued to work at CLCV, I would have designed and launched a new site in WordPress, since Drupal 6 is long past end of life.)
+However, I did set up the processes and templates to facilitate doing so.)